marcorusso97/Hyperparameter-tuning-in-transfer-learning/README.md

 # Hyperparameter-tuning-in-transfer-learning

-Notebook related to my paper "Hyperparameter tuning methods in Transfer Learning with application to fine-grained classification" for a university course.
+Notebook and paper related to my project "Hyperparameter tuning methods in Transfer Learning with application to fine-grained classification" for a university course.